lindy2076/whisper_telegram_bot/README.md

 6. Forward a voice message or a video note to transcribe.

 > Note that this bot is for single use only.
 Whisper takes some time to convert audios and it requires a lot of computing power.
+Nevertheless, convertion is not blocking the app.
+Audios and videos are added to a queue and processed in order.

 Transcripts are stored in `tmp/` folder.
 Filename contains chat_id and message_id so they can be removed by clicking the cleanup button.